scythe-327/HPCC_GNN/README.md

 - more or less like a manual method to strip and extract required data

-## all the three notebooks contains the trial and error mmethods and our rough work used...... to refer/access the code snippets directly we are attaching a python file named "GNN_code_snippets_from_pynotebook.py"
+## all the three notebooks contains the trial and error methods and our rough work used...... to refer/access the code snippets directly we are attaching a python file named "GNN_code_snippets_from_pynotebook.py"